 SofTech Basic – A Product that’s Simple and Easy to Use

-The SofTech BasicSofTech Basic shown without included anti-microbial incontinent cover
+The SofTech BasicSofTech Basic shown with included anti-microbial incontinent cover

 - Powered by a high-tech rechargeable battery